ibm-cloud-docs/watson-assistant/search-overview.md

 You can add the search integration for Custom service if you have Plus or Enterprise plans of {{site.data.keyword.conversationshort}}.
 With a Custom service integration, you can search for information using a search capability that you create.
 For instructions on adding search integration for Custom service, see [Custom search integration setup](/docs/watson-assistant?topic=watson-assistant-search-customsearch-add).

+## Add the search integration for Milvus
+{: #milvus-search-integration-overview}

+You can add the search integration for Milvus if you have Plus or Enterprise plans of {{site.data.keyword.conversationshort}}.
+Use Milvus, a high-performance and highly scalable vector database to handle large-scale datasets and for applications that require real-time search capabilities and numerous concurrent users.
+For more information, see [Milvus search integration setup](/docs/watson-assistant?topic=watson-assistant-search-milvus-add).

 ## Add a search extension